Court of Appeal in Aix-en-Provence uphold the French Court’s Decision re PIP Implants award to victims – 12th May 2017

-Coleman Legal Partners, in conjunction with Aumaitre Law in France have been representing over 11,000 women in relation to the PIP breast implants scandal.
+Coleman Legal, in conjunction with Aumaitre Law in France, has been representing over 11,000 women in relation to the PIP breast implants scandal.

 The French Courts then ordered TÜV Rheinland to lodge funds into a CARPA/escrow account in Paris for payment to the affected women.